dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 A redacted vCon SHOULD provide a reference to the unredacted vCon instance version of itself.
 For privacy reasons, it may be necessary to redact a vCon to construct another vCon without the PII.
 This allows the non-PII portion of the vCon to still be analysed or used in a broader scope.
-The redacted object SHOULD contain the uuid parameter or alteratively MAY include the body and encoding parameters or alteratively the url, alg and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).
+The redacted object SHOULD contain the uuid parameter or alteratively MAY include the body and encoding parameters or alteratively the url, alg key, and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).
 If the unredacted vCon is included in the body, the unredacted vCon MUST be in the encrypted form.
 If a reference to the unredacted vCon is provided in the url, the access to that URL MUST be restricted to only those who should be allowed to see the PII for the redacted vCon.

 TODO: Need to define method(s) for redaction??

-* uuid: String (optional if inline or external reference provided)
+* uuid: "String" (optional if inline or external reference provided)

     The value contains the [uuid string value](#uuid) of the unredacted/original vCon instance version.

 or as defined in [Inline Files](#inline-files) body and encoding MAY be included:

-* body: String
+* body: "String"
-* encoding: String
+* encoding: "String"

-or as defined in [Externally Referenced Files](#externally-referenced-files) url, alg and signature MAY be included:
+or as defined in [Externally Referenced Files](#externally-referenced-files) url, alg, key and signature MAY be included:

-* url: String
+* url: "String"
-* alg: String
+* alg: "String"
+* key: "String"
-* signature
+* signature: "String"

 ### appended Object